Especially and most impressively Lucky Luke. A D who nails A and B perfectly.

 Mal in Firefly exhibits D to some (humanly possible) degree, gaining quicker draw and better aim the more pressure he's under.
 His two partners, Zoe and Jayne, tend toward A and B respectively, with Zoe providing the pinpoint accuracy and Jayne providing the Dakka.

 Zoe might be the character known for accuracy, but Jayne seems to be even better at it than she is when he's trying.
-Most notably, he's the only member of the crew to ever use a sniper rifle: in the first episode, where he shoots the hat off his target, apparently without actually injuring him.
+Most notably, he's the only member of the crew to ever use a sniper rifle: in the first episode, where he shoots the hat off his target.

 Red Dwarf: Thees ees a chob for the Riviera Kid!(funny dance)